JochenFM/MS3_VideoLibrary/README.md

 Ed Young for sharing a beautiful and neat code for pagination by [mozillazg](https://gist.github.com/mozillazg/69fb40067ae6d80386e10e105e6803c9) and for pointing out that it works just as fine in
 MaterializeCSS as in Bootstrap.
-And also for his exemplary ReadMe file for his Self Isulation-Project from which I learned how to create tables in Markdown syntax.
+And also for his exemplary ReadMe file for his Self-Isolution project from which I learned how to create tables in Markdown syntax.
 Fellow student Toto for sharing his code for the above pagination.

 Cormac for help with accessing my mongo.db database in the get_suggested_videos function in app.py